Events

 _http_error | Error description (network failures only). |

-Log levels are assigned based on the response: info for 2xx/3xx, warn for 4xx/5xx, and error for network failures with no response.
+Log levels are assigned based on the response: debug for 2xx/3xx, warn for 4xx/5xx, and error for network failures with no response.
+Debug-level network events stay out of production views by default, while 4xx/5xx and network errors surface clearly.

 try Owl.configure(